-Oh, there are some good ones here!
+Oh, there are some good Christmas books here!
 I’m posting this before Thanksgiving so you have time to order or request ones that you want to add to your rotation.
+Happy Holiday reading!

 - Samurai Santa: A Very Ninja Christmas by Rubin Pingk.
 The minute I closed this book, I knew it was one I’d be purchasing for our collection this year – the three-color illustrations (red, black, and white) and the high-action story fit perfectly in this tale about a little ninja who only wants a massive snowball fight for Christmas but can’t find any takers because they are all afraid it’ll land them on Santa’s naughty list.

 - Penny’s Christmas Jar Miracle by Jason F. Wright, illustrated by Ben Sowards – I may have gotten a little teary toward the end of this out-of-print story of a little girl who decides, with her family, to use all the change they’ve collected during the year to help a fellow neighbor.

 - Christmas Wombat by Jackie French, illustrated by Bruce Whatley.
 The wombat diary books are hysterically terse, and this one is no exception, when a wombat discovers that her favorite treat (carrots) are being eaten by Santa’s reindeer.